tommwa/sc2barcodewho/README.md

 ### Installation + Configuration

 Since the users of this tool will have a mix of backgrounds I will try to give additional details on the instructions in expandable form.
 If you already know how to do something you can skip the expandable text.
+Note that the detailed instructions assume that you use Windows, but other users can also use the program, it will just require some basic computer science skills to translate the instructions to your operating system.

 <details><summary>Copy this repository to your computer</summary>

 > Easy version: Go to the main page of this repository on GitHub (perhaps just scroll up) and click the <font color="green">green</font> button that says Code and Download zip, then extract unzip it on your computer.
 That is it.
 You could for example put it under your user/sc2BarcodeWho.
->
-> Or if you want to use the command line, see Github's page: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
->
+Make sure that the src folder (and README.md) etc is inside here; so user/sc2BarcodeWho/src should exist.

 </details>